 Norfolk is a very small town located in the state of Connecticut.
 With a population of 1,594 people and just one neighborhood, Norfolk is the 163rd largest community in Connecticut.
-Norfolk has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Norfolk has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Norfolk are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.